getdaniel/webservice-with-jQuery/README.md

   <img src="https://github.com/getdaniel/webservice-with-jQuery/blob/main/assets/html-design.png" alt="The design of html page">
 </p>

-- Click [Here](https://getdaniel.github.io/webservice-with-jQuery/)(```Right click and press new tab, to open on new tab.```) to see the overal documentation of the project
+- Click [Here](https://getdaniel.github.io/webservice-with-jQuery/)(```Right click and press new tab, to open on new tab -> To keep the current tab.```) to see the overal documentation of the project

 - ```src/main/java/com/ws/webservicewithjQuery/*.java``` is the file that the java part of the code is written.
 - ```src/main/resources/static/*``` is the the folder that holds the markup files like ```html``` and ```js``` files.
 - ```src/test/java/com/ws/webservicewithjQuery/WebserviceWithJQueryApplicationTests.java``` is a file that is used to test the java code functionality.
+Unfortunately, there is not test case coded.
+Sorry for that :sorry::sorry::sorry:
 - The gradle part inicates the project is done by gradle-groovy not marvel.

 ## Developers :technologist::